Futures of 370 million children in jeopardy as school closures deprive them of school meals – UNICEF and WFP

 “School is so much more than a place of learning.
 For many children it is a lifeline to safety, health services and nutrition.
 Unless we act now – by scaling up lifesaving services for the most vulnerable children – the devastating fallout caused by COVID-19 will be felt for decades to come,” said Henrietta Fore, UNICEF Executive Director.

-Alongside school meal programmes, children in poor countries often benefit from health services - such as vaccinations and deworming - delivered through their schools.
+Alongside school meal programmes, children in poor countries often benefit from health and nutrition services - such as vaccinations, deworming and iron supplementation - delivered through their schools.

 In response to a recent report from the United Nations Secretary-General, which highlighted the number of children missing out on school meals, WFP and UNICEF are working with governments to support children who are out of school during the crisis.
 In 68 countries, governments and WFP are providing children with take-home rations, vouchers or cash transfers as an alternative to school meals.